UltraEngine/Documentation/CPP/DeleteDir.md

 Returns true if the folder was successfully deleted.

 # Remarks #
-If any files or subfolders exist within the specified folder, it will not be deleted unless the recursive option is set to true.
+If any files or subfolders exist within the specified folder, it will not be deleted unless the recursive option is set to true. **Use this option with caution.**

-It is not possible to restore deleted folders.
-Use this feature with caution.